-Following this month’s severe storm, Vector has been made aware of a API vulnerability in its Outage App.
+Following this month’s severe storm, Vector has been made aware of a API (Application Program Interface) vulnerability in its Outage App.
+The API is the bridge between two data sources used in the Outage App.

 An unidentified third party exploited an API vulnerability which allowed them to manipulate the application to potentially obtain personal information about other app users who had reported an outage via the app.